aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+October 2025: Visited Princeton University for 5 days and co-presented "Interpreting differences between the frequency-change and intensity-change approaches for attributing extreme event costs to climate change" with Ben Schaffer at the Climate Brown Bag Seminar.
+Thanks to my Ph.D. supervisor, Stephan Fueglistaler, for hosting!

-October 2025: Presented "Simple models of tropical ozone and its response to surface warming" at NCAR ACOM in Boulder, CO.
-Thanks to Bill Randel for hosting my visit.
+October 2025: Visited the National Center for Atmospheric Research (NCAR) Atmospheric Chemistry Observations and Modeling (ACOM) for 8 days and presented "Simple models of tropical ozone and its response to surface warming".
+Thanks to Bill Randel for hosting!

 August 2025: Presented "Exploring coupling between convection and ozone" at the 11th Northeast Tropical Workshop hosted by the University at Albany.